wlk/workout-tracker-akka-http/README.md

 * better error handling (returning correct HTTP codes + helpful messages)
 * not throwing exceptions (although there are not many places where this happens)
 * {User,Workout}Services control logic in which new Ids are created
+* date marshalling (don't transfer it as timestamp)